XaviACLM/dojg-furigana/README.md

 ### On autoplay

 The back of the card will autoplay the audio of all the sentences in order.
 The front of the card will only play one.
-The reason for this is in §HTML.
+The reason for this is in §Implementation.HTML.

 ### Is a grammar deck even a sound concept?